 - “I help mindful travelers find the world’s best yoga retreats” or

-So once you’ve filled in those blanks for yourself, you can move on to Step #2, which is strengthening your mission with a “culture add”.
+Once you’ve filled in those blanks for yourself, you can move on to…

 Your culture add is that one-of-a-kind thing you do that nobody else does.

 - and your experiences when it comes to travel.

 For instance, maybe you’re a certified yoga instructor or a sommelier, like me.
 Or maybe you’ve biked across the USA with your family.

 One example in real life is KelleeSetGo!, who explores every place she visits by land, air, and sea.
 She’s a certified pilot and a certified scuba diver.
 Having this unique culture add has landed her, not one but two television shows on The Travel Channel, so it’s a really powerful strategy.